Carolyn Vacca (History), Program Director

 Faculty Advisors: David Bell (Anthropology), Kathleen Connor (Curator, George Eastman House), M.J.
 Iuppa (Visual and Performing Arts), Mark Rice (American Studies), Jeremy Sarachan (Digital Cultures and Technologies)

 The museum studies certificate program provides a broad academic approach to the study of museum operation and the museum experience within the context of the liberal arts.
 The program offers a balanced presentation of the challenges of selecting, maintaining, and interpreting material culture.
 A special focus is placed upon utilizing archaeological collections (artifacts).
 The theoretical, academic approach of the liberal arts and sciences is emphasized, but practical applications of this knowledge in preparation for careers in museums are also included.
-Students served by this program include:
+Students served by this program include the following:

-- Individuals who plan to pursue graduate work in museum studies or immediate work in the field.
+- Individuals who plan to pursue graduate work in museum studies or immediate work in the field

-- Individuals who are currently in an allied field (American studies, anthropology, history, arts, education) and wish to enhance their studies.
+- Individuals who are currently in an allied field (American studies, anthropology, history, arts, education) and wish to enhance their studies

-- Students pursuing a career in education who want more alternatives in their careers.
+- Students pursuing a career in education who want more alternatives in their careers

 The program provides a balanced presentation of the challenges and opportunities of presenting our rich material culture heritage.
-The significant work/internship that is part of the certificate requirements gives the student practical exposure to the work of a museum, archive, or historic site and in so doing better prepares the student for work experience.
+The significant work/internship that is part of the certificate requirements gives the student practical exposure to the work of a museum, archive, or historic site, and in so doing better prepares the student for work experience.
 The program also provides a basis for post-graduate studies in one of the many graduate programs in museum studies.

 Coursework for the certificate may be used toward a student’s requirements in satisfaction of the College Core, the major, and/or the minor.
-Students interested in the certificate should contact Dr. Vacca to begin to plan the scheduling of their coursework, especially the internship experience.
+Students interested in the certificate should contact Dr. Vacca to plan the scheduling of their coursework, especially the internship experience.